 This is a statement notifying the Purchaser of the number and amount of payments received toward contract for deed's purchase price and interest.
 This document is provided annually by Seller to Purchaser.

-US Legal Forms offers a large number of legal and tax templates and packages for business and personal needs, including Hawaii Contract for Deed Seller's Annual Accounting Statement.
-More than three million users have already utilized our service successfully.
-Choose your subscription plan and obtain high-quality forms in a few clicks.
+Click Buy Now if it’s the form you need.
+Create your account and pay through PayPal or by card; download the template to your device and reuse it multiple times.
+Utilize the Search field if you need to find another document template.
+US Legal Forms provides numerous legal and tax templates and packages for business and personal requirements, including the Hawaii Contract for Deed Seller's Annual Accounting Statement.
+Over three million users have successfully benefitted from our service.
+Choose your subscription plan and acquire high-quality forms in just a few clicks.

 Contrary to normal expectations, the Deed DOES NOT have to be recorded to be effective or to show delivery, and because of that, the Deed DOES NOT have to be signed in front of a Notary Public.
 However, if you plan to record it, then it does have to be notarized as that is a County Recorder requirement.